 1. Make sure to have the park-to-park tickets!

-The Wizarding World of Harry Potter is split between Universal Orlando and Islands of Adventure.
+The Wizarding World of Harry Potter is split between Universal Studios and Islands of Adventure.
 (Nice one, Universal, well played!)
 Multi-day packages offer the best deals, and you’ll want multiple days to explore the two (or three if you choose to visit Volcano Bay) parks, especially during the busier times of the year.

-The Wizarding World of Harry Potter is split into Diagon Alley (Universal Orlando) and Hogsmeade (Islands of Adventure.)
+The Wizarding World of Harry Potter is split into Diagon Alley (Universal Studios) and Hogsmeade (Islands of Adventure.)
 The Hogwarts Express runs between the two parks and is the easiest way to get between them, and also an adventure in itself!

 2. Arrive Early

-There are several reasons to arrive early, most importantly because the Wizarding World of Harry Potter is located at the very back of both parks.
+There are several reasons to arrive early, most importantly, because the Wizarding World of Harry Potter is located at the very back of both parks.
 It does take a while to get back there, and you’ll want to arrive as quickly as possible to take advantage of the shorter lines (more on that later.)

 Another reason to arrive early is the chance of being chosen as the “Honorary Family.”
 When my oldest son and I visited Universal for his 11th birthday, we were at the very front of the line at Islands of Adventure.
 We were asked if we’d like to participate in the opening ceremony, and my son was able to announce the opening of the park!
 That also meant that we were the very first people to be let inside, and we were given a free photo pass for the three days that we were there, for all three parks!
 I didn’t even know about this until we were chosen!